-Choose the activity or activities that work best for the children in your class.
-As the children play, use the guided conversations to review the Bible story and Bible verse.
+Choose the activities that work best for your class.
+As the children play, use the guided conversations to review the Bible story and verse.

 Option 1-Books and Puzzles

 - 1. Display books and puzzles about community helpers. - 2.
 Read the books to the children and help them do the puzzles as you talk about how people help us.